StrickTechnologies/Strick.PlusCon/README.md

 Utilities that make working with console apps in .Net easier and more useful.

 ## Console shortcuts
-*Strick.PlusCon* includes several shortcuts for commonly used Console methods.
+*Strick.PlusCon* includes several shortcuts or "wrappers" for commonly used Console methods.
+Documentation on the underlying console methods is beyond the scope of this document, but you can see the linked documentaion for information on how the methods work.

 Shortcut|Console Equivalent|Notes
 -|-|-
-W|[Write](https://docs.microsoft.com/en-us/dotnet/api/system.console.write?view=net-6.0)|Overloads provide functionality to display text in color, or to highlight portions of a text value.<br>See the [Write](https://docs.microsoft.com/en-us/dotnet/api/system.console.write?view=net-6.0) doc for specifics on how that works.
+W|[Write](https://learn.microsoft.com/en-us/dotnet/api/system.console.write?view=net-6.0)|Overloads provide functionality to display text in color, or to highlight portions of a text value.
-WL|[WriteLine](https://docs.microsoft.com/en-us/dotnet/api/system.console.writeline?view=net-6.0)|Overloads provide functionality to display text in color, or to highlight portions of a text value.<br>See the [WriteLine](https://docs.microsoft.com/en-us/dotnet/api/system.console.writeline?view=net-6.0) doc for specifics on how that works.
+WL|[WriteLine](https://learn.microsoft.com/en-us/dotnet/api/system.console.writeline?view=net-6.0)|Overloads provide functionality to display text in color, or to highlight portions of a text value.
-RK|[ReadKey](https://docs.microsoft.com/en-us/dotnet/api/system.console.readkey?view=net-6.0)|Includes an optional prompt argument that will be displayed before waiting for user input.<br>See the [Readkey](https://docs.microsoft.com/en-us/dotnet/api/system.console.readkey?view=net-6.0) doc for specifics on how that works.
+RK|[ReadKey](https://learn.microsoft.com/en-us/dotnet/api/system.console.readkey?view=net-6.0)|Includes an optional prompt argument that will be displayed before waiting for user input.
-RL|[ReadLine](https://docs.microsoft.com/en-us/dotnet/api/system.console.readline?view=net-6.0)|Includes an optional prompt argument that will be displayed before waiting for user input.<br>See the [Readline](https://docs.microsoft.com/en-us/dotnet/api/system.console.readline?view=net-6.0) doc for specifics on how that works.
+RL|[ReadLine](https://learn.microsoft.com/en-us/dotnet/api/system.console.readline?view=net-6.0)|Includes an optional prompt argument that will be displayed before waiting for user input.

 Include a `using static` directive in your file to make these shortcuts available without additional qualifying.